is-project-4th-year/FitMatchAI_IS_Project/AndroidStudioProjects/Fitmatch/technical.md

 1. **Random Forest**
      - Strong performance on tabular data.
      - Robust to noise & non-linear interactions.
-     - Easy to train and deploy on CPU.

 3. **Transformer-based Sequence Model** (Experimental)
    - Small Transformer was tested to treat weekly progression more like a sequence problem.